Dark triad: Ideology

+Sex and relationships

+Psychologists have studied how dark triad traits affected individuals in their romantic relationships.
+In most cases these traits cause people to have shorter-term relationships.
+The people who tend to score higher in these traits will gravitate towards relationship types such as "one-night stands" (primarily sexual relationships that occur one time only), "hook-ups", "booty-calls" (i.e., relationships where there is solicitation from a non-long-term partner for the explicit or implicit intent of engaging in sexual activity), and even "friends with benefits" relationships.
+People who score highly in dark triad traits tend to be less likely to have long-lasting relationships, and report lower relationship satisfaction.
+They are also more willing to terminate relationships than people who score lower on the dark triad.

+A study published in 2020 proposed that men who embody the dark tetrad are well-represented among the clientele of prostitutes.
+However, the authors admit that "there is a dearth of research on the personality characteristics that typify men who buy sex from those who do not", while other researchers have claimed that there "is no evidence of a peculiar quality that differentiates customers in general from men who have not paid for sex."

 Origins

 Genetics and environment

 In a similar manner to research on the Big Five personality traits, twin studies have been conducted in an effort to understand the relative contributions of genetic and environmental factors in the development of dark triad traits.

 All three traits of the dark triad have been found to have substantial genetic components.
 It has also been found that the observed relationships between the three traits, and with the Big Five, are strongly driven by individual differences in genes.
 Within the triad, psychopathy and narcissism have both been found to be more inheritable than Machiavellianism.

 Environmental factors contribute to the development of dark triad traits, although they have less influence than genetics.
 During childhood and adolescence, environmental factors that are not shared with siblings (such as friends or extracurricular activities) contribute to all three dark triad traits.
 However, only Machiavellianism is related to environmental factors that are shared with siblings.
+The results of a study among German adolescents reveal a positive association between the experience of parental rejection by both parents and punishment as well as parental control and overprotection and Machiavellianism, narcissism and psychopathy.
 Some researchers have interpreted these findings to mean that, of the three, Machiavellianism is the trait most likely to be influenced by the environment.